-Start your hike from anywhere in Central and walk towards Old Peak Road, which will take you directly to the beginning of Victoria Peak Trail (on Lugard Road).
+Start your hike from anywhere in Central and walk towards Old Peak Road, which will take you directly to the beginning of the Victoria Peak hiking trail (on Lugard Road).

-The walk starts off with a slight incline but it gets much steeper as soon as you approach Old Peak Road.
+The walk starts with a slight incline, but it gets steeper as soon as you approach Old Peak Road.
 Along the way, you can see the Mid-levels, a residential neighbourhood with many highrises.

-The path is more scenic towards the top and is not very difficult to walk up the hill if you take your time.
-But it is very steep and you may feel it in your knees.
+The path is more scenic towards the top, and it is not very difficult to walk up the hill if you take your time.
+But it is very steep, and you may feel it in your knees.

 - Walk: from Central MTR Station to Victoria Peak via Old Peak Road